propeldata/ui-kit/README.md

 </div>
 <br />

-The Propel UI Kit is an open-source library of React components to quickly build great-looking dashboards and data visualizations.
+The Propel UI Kit is an open-source library of React components to quickly build awesome-looking dashboards and data visualizations.

 ## Why the Propel UI Kit?